-When looking to trade the FOMC, the most important thing to do is prepare the day before with what is to be expected, while simultaneously preparing for the unexpected.
+When looking to trade the FOMC, the most important thing to do is prepare the day before with what is expected while simultaneously preparing for the unexpected.
 It is vital to keep track of what its members say in real-time.
 That is what helps traders always stay up to date.
 It really depends on the trader’s risk appetite.

 Each FOMC meeting announcement is a high-impact event on the markets and can induce significant volatility.
-It is essential to be aware of all macroeconomic conditions and to assess the exposure to risk in their portfolio.
+It is essential to be aware of all macroeconomic conditions and assess risk exposure in their portfolio.
 If a trader is more on the risk-averse side, it may be better to just avoid the market altogether during FOMC announcements.